whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/templates/samplesheets/README.md

 2. rename the copy to `samplesheet.csv`
 3. edit the copied file in the project launch directory

-## Relationship to canonical sample sheets
+## Relationship to canonical samplesheets

 The project-facing `samplesheet.csv` may be converted into a canonical absolute-path version, typically:

 - `samplesheet.canon.csv`

-using the reusable validation/helper script:
+using the reusable validation and helper script:

 - `scripts/validate/make_canonical_samplesheet.sh`

 ## Relationship to metadata

-The sample sheet is the minimal file required for pipeline input.
+The samplesheet is the minimal file required for pipeline input.

 Richer biological and project metadata should be recorded separately using files in: